Unicef UK Rights Respecting School Award

 We have achieved the Bronze Award!

-We are delighted to announce that just before Easter we were awarded the Bronze Award in Recognition of our Commitment by Unicef.
+We are delighted to announce that in March 2021 we were awarded the Bronze Award in Recognition of our Commitment by Unicef.
 This is the first part of the RRSA (Rights Respecting Schools Award) journey.
 We are now working on the Silver level, where we will work as a school to become aware of the rights of a child.

 Launching Rights Respecting at Cottesbrooke Infant and Nursery School